theodore-s-beers/wp-migration/README.md

       `mv /var/www/html/wp-content /var/www/html/wp-content-old`
     - Then we can do our transfer, e.g.,
       `rsync -avz /path/to/wp-content/ user@ip:/var/www/html/wp-content/`
-    - The destination directory will (afaik) be created if it doesn't exist.
+    - The destination directory will (afaik) be created by `rsync` if it doesn't exist.
     - Second, we'll move the database backup (`.sql` file) to the new server.
-In this case, the destination location is arbitrary, since we'll just be using `mysql` to import the backup into a new database running on the new server.
-I placed the `.sql` file in the home directory on the server:
-      `rsync -avz /path/to/backup.sql user@ip:~`
+For this, the destination location is arbitrary, since we'll just be using `mysql` to import the backup into a new database running on the new server.
+I placed the `.sql` file in the home directory: `rsync -avz /path/to/backup.sql user@ip:~`

 4. Set file permissions